This lab includes the following topics:

 Next we will investigate EIGRP messages.

-R1#debug eigrp packets hello
+R1#debug eigrp packets

 EIGRP Packets debugging is on